R.R.O. 1990, Reg. 95: EXEMPTIONS

 6. The Plan Administrator shall issue to each member of the Plan a completed identification card in a form approved by the Chief Executive Officer.

-7. The Plan Administrator may cancel any membership by giving thirty days written notice of the cancellation to the member by registered mail.
+7. The Plan Administrator may cancel any membership by giving thirty days written notice of the cancellation to the member by registered mail, personal delivery, prepaid courier if there is a record by the person who has delivered it that the notice has been sent, or electronic means if the member consents to delivery by electronic means.

 8. Where the death of or personal injury to or loss of or damage to property of any person is occasioned in Ontario by a member of the Plan or a person operating a motor vehicle of a member of the Plan, the Plan shall pay claims to persons who are not members of the Plan to the same extent as if the Plan were an insurer and as if the motor vehicle of the member was insured under a contract of automobile insurance but the liability of the Plan shall be limited to the minimum liability provided for in subsection 251 (1) of the Insurance Act, in respect of any one accident.